MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/request-your-data-move.md

 ![Data residency card](media/fdb02cd0-825d-4d9e-bb35-6f806282884f.png)

-> [!NOTE]
->  You may not see this section if one of the following apply: >  Your tenant is not eligible for the move program. >  All of your data is already located in the new geo (see Data Location section of the page).
+**You may not see this section if one of the following apply**:
+- Your tenant is not eligible for the move program.
+- All of your data is already located in the new geo (see Data Location section of the page).

 > [!IMPORTANT]
 > **You are about to make an important choice for your organization.
 After confirming the option below, you cannot undo it.
 Support is unable to reverse this decision as well.**